 While I by no means think everyone should constantly worry about everyone else, nothing will ever get better in this world if we are all on autopilot.
 Break free from your routine.
-Become an active member of our community.
+Volunteer with your children.
 Change your world by changing someone else’s.

 As Margaret Mead once said: “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”